Paragon City scam: Court issues non-bailable warrants for three accused

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: An accountability court on Monday issued non-bailable arrest warrants of three accused in the Paragon City scam.
+LAHORE: An accountability court Monday issued non- bailable arrest warrants for three accused in Paragon City scam.

-The court has issued arrest warrants for the accused including Nadeem Zia, Umer Zia and Farhan Ali.
-The court has also issued notices to investigation officer of the NAB till June 13.

-The NAB in reference claimed that Khwaja brothers wrongfully gained Rs18.2 million from Paragon City.
-It said Saad Rafique established a firm namely Saadain Associates and wrongfully gained Rs58 million from M/s Executive Builders.
-Kh Salman Rafique established a firm namely KSR Associates and illegally gained Rs39 million from M/s Executive Builders which is a proxy concern of M/s Paragon City.
-The NAB established that Khwaja brothers own 93.6 percent shares of Paragon City while Qaiser Amin Butt only own 7.4 percent shares.

-LAHORE: An accountability court on Monday issued non-bailable arrest warrants of three accused in the Paragon City scam.
+LAHORE: An accountability court Monday issued non- bailable arrest warrants for three accused in Paragon City scam.

-The court has issued arrest warrants for the accused including Nadeem Zia, Umer Zia and Farhan Ali.
-The court has also issued notices to investigation officer of the NAB till June 13.